 The final hospital was completed in 1925 with a glorious outlook across the Holyrood Park.
 It was incorporated into the NHS in 1948 but forty years later was deemed surplus to requirements along with the Bruntsfield Hospital for Women.

 The building was sold and became a nursing home for older people.
 I should declare an interest here – I and my siblings were all born at Elsie’s and I also covered the closure protest as a Herald reporter.
-We were repeatedly assured that Elsie’s name would continue to be preserved in a working maternity unit the city
+We were repeatedly assured that Elsie’s name would continue to be preserved in a working maternity unit in the city

 These pledges were not honoured.
 Instead, the nursing home has now closed in the wake of the deaths of two patients.

 I don’t think this is quite what Winston Churchill had in mind when he praised the women of the Scottish Women’s Hospitals: “….the record of their work, lit up by the fame of Dr Inglis, will shine in history.”
 Another part of the site us occupied by a private nursery “Bright Horizons family solutions.”
 It may well be a wonderful nursery but its website merely uses Elsie’s name – there is no further reference to her.

 Contrast this with Belgrade where the other Elsie’s is still going strong, despite a NATO air strike in 1999 which killed several patients.
 It now bears the name of a Serbian doctor Dr Dragiša Mišović but its website fully acknowledges Elsie Inglis and her colleagues who founded it.

 Back in Edinburgh last year even Elsie’s grave in the Dean Cemetery lay neglected and unmarked.
-Thankfully, good blokes at Scot Mid funeral directors have since restored it.There are several plaques in and around Edinburgh and the Clydesdale Bank put her on their £50 note.
+Thankfully, some good blokes at Scot Mid funeral directors have since restored it.There are several plaques in and around Edinburgh and the Clydesdale Bank put her on their £50 note.
 She also has a prominent place in the Great Tapestry of Scotland.
 And that’s great.